 - You can gather data very quickly about your team’s performance.

-- If you notice your team consistently over-promising work, you can catch that quickly and adjust the amount of work taken into a sprint.
-Recall, your goal is to have the estimated and delivered work be close by the end of the sprint.
+- If you notice your team consistently over-promising work, you can catch that quickly and adjust the amount of work your taking into the sprint the next week.

 - If you’re a team lead or scrum master, you can use these data points (which you’re gathering quickly compared to 2+ week sprints) to get a sense of what to timelines to share with your business stake holders.